Dental Implants — Fanwood, NJ

 Missing Multiple Teeth

 Bridges and partial dentures can be secured within the mouth using just a small number of implant roots.
-Compared to traditional removable prosthetics, implant-retained ones not only have a stronger hold, but they can be trusted to last much longer as well.
+Compared to traditional removable prosthetics, implants not only have a stronger hold, but they can be trusted to last much longer as well.
+If you are missing multiple consecutive teeth, you can count on us to provide an implant bridge that only needs two dental implants.
+If your teeth are not consecutively missing, we will use the appropriate number of titanium posts to uphold a fully functional implant denture.

 Missing All Teeth